ismms-himc/himc_dockers/README.md

 # himc_dockers
-Docker builds for all tools used by HIMC
+Docker builds for all tools used by HIMC.
+Base build contains R version 4.2.1, Seurat and Seurat Disk

 # To use on Minerva
 `ml singularity`